 Those proposed changes passed both houses in November 2016 and the bill was signed into law earlier this year by Gov. Christie.
 According to Sen. Jennifer Beck, one of the sponsors of the bill, the changes to SASPA, “will protect children who are at risk of being sexually abused by a parent.
 By making this change we will ensure that the Sexual Assault Survivor Protection Act continues to be used for the very reason we fought so hard to enact it – to protect all survivors from being further victimized by their abuser.”

 Are you being abused or assaulted by a partner or spouse?
 We can help you get the legal protection you need to stay safe, and keep your children safe.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your initial confidential consultation.